Spinor Bose-Einstein condensates: Vortices and hydrodynamic properties

-Any axisymmetric configuration of $\bm \psi$ is homotopic to one of the following two types of vortices: a coreless vortex [Fig.~\ref{fig:spin1ferro} (c)] and a polar-core vortex [Fig.~\ref{fig:spin1ferro} (b)].
+From the above argument, any cylindrical configuration of $\bm \psi$ is homotopic to one of the following two types of vortices: a coreless vortex [Fig.~\ref{fig:spin1ferro} (c)] and a polar-core vortex [Fig.~\ref{fig:spin1ferro} (b)].
 When $\phi'=\pm\alpha$, the vortex is coreless; in particular, the order parameter for the case of $\phi'=\alpha=\varphi$ is given by

-in which the singularity can be removed by choosing $\beta=0$ at $r=0$.
+in which the singularity can be removed by choosing $\beta=0$ at $r=0$ with the number density $n$ held fixed.
 Let us consider the configuration in which $\beta(r=0,\varphi,z)=0$ and $\beta(r=r_0,\varphi,z)=\pi$, where $r_0$ is the radius at the (cylindrical) boundary of the system.
-Then, the spinor $(1,0,0)^T$ at the origin with no vortex singularity and $(0,0,e^{2i\varphi})^T$ at the boundary with a doubly quantized vortex attached to the inverted spin configuration.
+Then, the spinor $(1,0,0)^{\rm T}$ at the origin with no vortex singularity gradually changes to $(0,0,e^{2i\varphi})^{\rm T}$ at the boundary with a doubly quantized vortex attached to the inverted spin configuration.
 The corresponding superfluid velocity is nonsingular at the origin; in fact,

 where $\hat{\varphi}$ is the unit vector in the azimuthal direction.
-The coreless vortex has been observed by the MIT group~\cite{Leanhardt2003}, where a vortex was imprinted using a quadrupolar field.
+Mizushima {\it et al}.~\cite{Mizushima2002} investigated the thermodynamical stability of the coreless vortex under rotation with a conserved magnetization.
+Based on the Bogoliubov-de Gennes theory, Ref.~\cite{Pietila2007} discusses the energetical (Landau) and dynamical stabilities of the nonsingular structure of Eq.~\eqref{eq:coreless_vortex} in a condensate subject to a Ioffe-Pritchard field without an external rotation, whereas the dynamical instability against the splitting of the doubly quantized vortex in the $m=-1$ component of Eq.~\eqref{eq:coreless_vortex} were investigated in Ref.~\cite{Takahashi2009}.
+The coreless vortex was observed by Leanhardt {\it et al}.~\cite{Leanhardt2003}, where a vortex was imprinted using a quadrupole field.

 On the other hand, when $\phi'=0$ and $\alpha=\varphi$, the vortex core has a singularity in the ferromagnetic order, where the order parameter at $r\to\infty$ is given by